 As a creative person, experiencing creative blocks can be crippling.
 You may think you’ll never create anything ever again!
 But it’s a pretty common feeling for everyone to have at some stage, and it can be overcome by understanding where it’s stemming from, and how to move past it.
-Here are the most common reasons for having a creative block, and what to do about it.

 You’re Aiming for Perfection